 You can make your feeder cleaning a lot easier if you first start with a feeder that’s easy to take apart and clean.
 Here is the perfect hummingbird feeder you should have.

-It's only $28.18 and has several features that makes it well worth the price.
+It’s inexpensive and has several features that makes it well worth the price.

 The HummZinger has patented Nectar guard tips which are flexible membranes attached to the feed ports that prohibit entry from flying insects, but allow Hummingbirds to feed as usual.
 The HummZinger also has a built in ant moat that will stop crawling insects from getting to the nectar.
 It also has raised flower ports that divert rain.